zihanchen/CS-246notes/lecture13.md

 >What happens when an object is created?
 >1.
 Spare for the object is allocated
 >2.
 Default constructors called for field members
 >3.
-Our initialization need toe go here
+Our initialization need to go here
 >4.
 Constrcutor body runs.

 Solution: Member initialization list